• About

 Instructions

-• Bring to a boil and add the lemon juice, stirring until it thickens.
-Add in the orange blossom water then set aside for when the basbousa is ready.
+• Make the simple syrup.
+While the dough rests, start on your simple syrup by dissolving the sugar and water in a saucepan on the stove.
+Bring to a boil and add the lemon juice, stirring until it thickens.
+Add in the orange blossom water, then set aside for when the basbousa is ready.

-• Preheat the oven to 350 ℉ (180 ℃).
+• Bake basbousa.
+Preheat the oven to 350 ℉ (180 ℃).
 Cut diagonal lines into the basbousa so you have diamond shapes, and garnish with nuts of choice.
 Bake for 18-22 minutes or until the top is golden.

 Notes